rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. 21-reverse
     * Scripts that reverse its input.
 21. 22-users_and_homes
     * Script that displays all users and their home directories, sorted by users.
+22. 100-empty_casks
+    * Script that finds all empty files and directories in the current directory and all sub-directories.